aRettaroli/AnaEx01/README.md

 ## Detector description ##

  The chamber is a 40cmx40cmx80cm parallelepiped made of a supersaturated gas.
  This can be either water vapour or alcohol.
+In this case is set to 2-propanol.

  Two parameters define the calorimeter :
     * the material of vapour,
     * the height in the y direction (the x height is equal to that of y, and the dimension in the z direction is fixed at 80cm).

  The default geometry is constructed in DetectorConstruction class, but all of the above parameters can be modified interactively via